futuregrid/cloud-metrics/README.md

 This will produce a nice directory tree with all the data needed for a display.

 Eucalyptus 2.0 Data Integration
 -------------------------------

-To achieve analysiz of eucalyptus data we are using 'cc.log' files.
+To achieve analysis of eucalyptus data, we are using 'cc.log' files.
 The needed information must be gathered while eucalyptus runs in 'EUCADEBUG' mode.